 In ACL terminology, the entities accessing the resources are called principals.

-Principals can be either users (
+Principals are users (

 You can also specify from which hosts the principals are allowed or denied.